 Improve the UX of an online shopping

 Before saying goodbye, I want to leave you one last tip: focus on personalizing the product.
+For example this UGG Boots website.
+They have optimized their UX for the best customer experience.

 Let the customer buy what he has always dreamed of.
 Be it the decoration of a vase or the desired dress.
 Maybe designing it based on height, weight and materials.